justinsilvestre/hanlib/texts/brandt-ch07-3.passage.md

 mean: "as compared with... it is better (or 'there is nothing equal' etc.)"

-When it is only stated that an object, state or action is more preferable without comparing it with any other, the particles: 不如 不若, 寧, are used.
+When it is only stated that an object, state or action is more preferable without comparing it with any other, the particles: `不如` `不若`, `寧`, are used.
 These particles correspond to the English expressions: "better", "it is better".

 #### Examples of using the comparative particles